 Our pet bed comes with a 100-night trial.
 You can order it and give your dog over three months to see if it’s the right fit for them.
 If it’s not, you can return it at our expense and get a full refund.
 This trial period can give you peace of mind when purchasing.

 Last but not least, consider the material.
 Not all large dog beds are created equal.

 While memory foam holds its shape and could make it easy for older dogs to get in and out of their bed, the negative is that it can be easy to destroy with a bit of chewing.

 When it comes to pillow dog beds, they vary in firmness and materials, from cotton and polyester to foam.

-Meanwhile, the Wovenaire core of our Washable & Orthopedic Pet Bed is made of 90% air, and the other 10% is made of a safe, food-grade material called polymer — the same material as yogurt cups.
+Meanwhile, as we mentioned above, the Wovenaire core of our Washable & Orthopedic Pet Bed is made of 90% air, and the other 10% is made of a safe, food-grade material called polymer — the same material as yogurt cups.

 Wovenaire technology was invented in Japan and is now made in the USA.
 How is this unique material made?
 The highest quality food-grade polymer is extruded into a crystal clear pool of water, creating a unique, resilient three-dimensional shape that is 90% air by volume.

 This material offers a comfortable dog bed that can ease joints, cushion pressure points, and improve air circulation.
 Plus, the superior breathability provides temperature regulation, unlike most foam beds which trap heat.

 What about dog bed material and furry friends who love to chew?
 Chewing dogs can quickly destroy beds not made from the right materials.